 Through a bequest of James J. Marshall and Ellen O'Connor Marshall, the College has established a fund to encourage the creative and intellectual involvement of students and faculty with the Worcester Community in order to enhance the quality of life in Worcester and build closer ties between the College and the community.
 Financial support is available on a competitive basis for service, research, and community-based learning projects that are of academic benefit to Holy Cross students and/or faculty and of benefit to the people of Worcester.
 Awards are typically in the range of $200-$500.
-An application is available here or on the Student Applications Portal.
-Application deadlines for the 2018-2019 academic year are September 26th, November 28th, and February 13th.
-Decisions will be sent via e-mail within two weeks after each deadline.
+Download the application (DOC) or apply via the Student Applications Portal.
+Application deadlines for the 2020-2021 academic year are 10/7, 12/2, 2/24.

 General questions about the fund and the selection process should be directed to Michelle Sterk Barrett.
-Isabelle Jenkins is available for consultation as applications are being completed (email Isabelle to make an appointment or drop by Smith 334).
+Questions pertaining to purchasing/reimbursement should be directed to Diane Girard.
+Isabelle Jenkins is available for coaching and guidance as applications are being completed.

 **Special note: if you are thinking about developing a program that involves bringing minors (children under the age of 18) to campus, the Safety of Children in College Programs policy and procedures must be followed.
-Detailed information about the policy and procedures can be found here.
 Isabelle is available to discuss and review this with Marshall Grant applicants as well.

 Questions about the application process and how a CBL student has utilized the funds to support her CBL site?

-More past recipients can be found in the Marshall Memorial Fund Archive.
+Read about additional past recipients in the Marshall Memorial Fund Archive.